TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

    *name* is the attribute name, *value* is the value to be assigned to it.

-   If :meth:`__setattr__` wants to assign to an instance attribute, it should call the base class method with the same name, for example, ``object.__setattr__(self, name, value)``.
+   If :meth:`__setattr__` wants to assign to an instance attribute, it should call the base kundi method with the same name, for example, ``object.__setattr__(self, name, value)``.